jeniyat/WNUT_2020_NER/Readme.md

 ## Baselines

-We provided a feature based Linear CRF tagger for the [Named Entity Recognition Task](./code/baseline_CRF/).
+We have provided a feature based Linear CRF tagger for the [Named Entity Recognition Task](./code/baseline_CRF/).

 ## Evaluation